palrohitg/Algomaster/README.md

 		* Backtracking and Recursion- Revision
 		* Most Famous Backtracking Problems are Rat in Maze, Sudoku Solver and chess in chess and NQueen Problems are

+**Day : 10 August**

+		1. Combination Revision from Don't Memories with graphical format
+		2. Permutation is all about arranging the things repetation and without repetitions
+		3. Combination is all about selecting the things